kanoszii/Linux-System-Admin-Scripts/cron_backup_cleaner.md

 ## Note

 - This script is designed to work with a companion script named (`cron_backup.sh`) available in this repository.
 Make sure to set up the cleaning script as well for managing your backups.
 - Configure the script to run periodically using cron.
 You can add an entry in your crontab to run the script at your desired schedule.

+Feel free to use and modify this script to suit your needs for managing users and groups on a Linux system.